 Using the latest techniques and technology, it is now possible to safely store frozen eggs for up to a decade without a decrease in egg quality.
 If you feel there’s a strong possibility that you’ll be ready to become pregnant in the next 10 years, now is probably the best time to freeze your eggs.

 Ovarian reserve is the total number of quality and viable eggs available to mature in a woman’s ovaries.
 Women are born with all the eggs that they will ever produce.
 Throughout the course of their lifetime this number gradually decreases.
-Most eggs disappear through the natural cycle of cell death and reabsorption, while others are lost in the process of atresia.
+Most eggs disappear through the natural cycle of cell death and reabsorption, while the process of atresia loses others.
 During a natural cycle, about 20 follicles begin the process of maturation, but only one egg makes it to ovulation.
-The remaining eggs are absorbed back by the body and are lost forever.
+The body then absorbs back all the remaining eggs and then loses forever.
 This loss of eggs accelerates as a woman ages, until the time of menopause.

-Egg freezing is a very safe process, but there can be some side effects.
+Our research team from San Diego & Irvine ensures that egg freezing is a very safe process.
+However, there can be some side effects.
 For most patients, side effects are extremely mild.
 Bloating, abdominal soreness, moodiness, sore breasts and headaches are few of the side effects of freezing eggs.
 In very rare cases, there is potential for a serious condition called Ovarian Hyperstimulation Syndrome.
-It is a good idea to talk to your doctor about possible complications, the side effects of fertility medications, and the egg retrieval procedure.
+It is a good idea to talk to your doctor about possible complications in egg freezing.
+Also you should talk with doctors about the side effects of fertility medications, and the egg retrieval procedure.
 It’s also important to educate yourself about the risk factors which could affect your experience.

 Unfortunately, there’s no magical number that can guarantee you will become pregnant when using frozen eggs.
 However, your doctor will be able to help you decide how many eggs to freeze, based on your age and ovarian reserve.

 It’s a good idea to have a plan if you decide not to use your eggs.
-Laboratories have special facilities where they carefully dispose the unused eggs, but there’s also an option to donate your extra eggs to another family who is struggling to conceive.
+Laboratories have special facilities where they carefully dispose the unused eggs.
+Also there is an option to donate your extra eggs to another family who is struggling to conceive.
 If this interests you, then bring it up with your doctor.
-You might be required to undergo additional tests for your eggs to be qualified for donation.
+Your eggs need to undergo additional tests so that they can qualify for donation.

 Understanding the cost of egg freezing is important when you’re planning to secure your family’s future.
 In most agencies, price per cycle includes testing and monitoring, egg retrieval, and cryopreservation.
 However, there are other significant costs which are usually not included such as fertility medication, anesthesia during egg retrieval, and storing the frozen eggs.
 These items are usually billed separately.
 What is covered in the egg freezing process can vary by clinic, so make sure it is clear what the cost is upfront to avoid unwelcome surprises.

 Freezing your eggs is an exciting opportunity for today’s young women.
-If you are considering egg freezing, Reproductive Sciences Medical Center has a team of expert consultants that will help you understand the process.
+If you are considering egg freezing, Reproductive Sciences Medical Center – San Diego & Irvine has a team of expert consultants that will help you understand the process.
 If you have more questions you can contact us at www.fertile.com or call 858-436-7186 to schedule a free consultation.